 By this point in your life, your home is likely paid off, and yet at-home expenses still add up a lot faster than if you lived in a community.
-With a paid-off home, you can actually use the equity from this asset to pay for the easier, more enjoyable life at an amenity-filled community.
+With a paid-off home, you can actually use the equity from this asset to pay for the easier, more enjoyable life at a community filled with senior living amenities.

 Cost of Care

 A major aspect to consider when deciding whether to move or age in place is the cost of care services, which tend to be the most expensive part of in-home care.
 According to the insurance company Genworth’s 2019 survey on the cost of long-term care, the national average cost for a paid in-home care provider is $4,385 per month.

 So why not ask for the help of an unpaid family member?
 Unfortunately, that can cost even more (and not just financially).
 The National Alliance for Caregiving and AARP report that unpaid family caregivers lose an average of nearly $304,000 in wages and benefits over their lifetime (women being on the higher end of financial loss).
 Evidence even shows that assuming the role of caregiver in midlife may increase the risk for a woman to live in poverty in old age.

 The more you weigh the list of expenses between in-home care and community life, the clearer the financial benefits become – for everyone involved.
 Making the move will more than likely save you and your family money in the end.
 Here’s a senior living cost calculator to give you a better idea of what life at a community like Overture would look like financially.

 It’s been proven that socializing is good for you.
 Several studies have shown a strong correlation between social interaction and health and well-being, especially among older adults.
 When living at home and aging in place, it’s a lot easier to become socially isolated and lonely.